k4sh4n1/research/README.md

 ## Revenue

 Having developed an effective trading algorithm, the revenue generation is almost guaranteed.
 There are proprietary trading firms or so called _prop firms_ both globally and locally.
 They provide capital access for traders while taking a share of the final trading profit.
 It means, once funded, there is no need to risk capital.
 Prop firms use professional trading platforms like MetaTrader with capabilities to develop algorithmic trading robots.
-University of Tabriz and its researchers can obtain risk-free profits through the proprietary trading by global or even local prop firms [5].
+University of Tabriz and its researchers can obtain risk-free profits by proprietary trading through global or even local prop firms [5].

 ## Validation